What is Edible Edinburgh?

 From this, a cross sector steering group was established and Edible Edinburgh was formed.
 In the autumn of 2013, a public consultation was launched to ask people across the city their opinion of Edible Edinburgh’s vision.
 Over 400 people and organisations responded with their feedback and thoughts.

-This Edible Edinburgh Sustainable Food City Plan has been developed based on this feedback.
+We developed our Edible Edinburgh Sustainable Food City Plan based on what Edinburgh had to say.

 How we work

-We have a Steering Group who meet a few times a year to share ideas, progress and review what to do next.
+Our partnership meets regularly to share ideas, progress and review what to do next.
 Members of the group connect widely across the food sector in our city to help make things happen.
 The Project Officer and other group members get involved in policy work, acting as a representative voice for the local and community food sector as well as for good public food.
-We also have sub groups who look at particular topics such as the environment, food poverty and supply chains.
-Take a look at our current work map for a sense of what we’re up to.
-We are always open to ideas and suggestions so feel free to get in touch.

 Who is involved?

-The Edible Edinburgh Steering Group involves representatives from the public, private and third sectors:
+The Edible Edinburgh Partnership connects representatives from the public, private and third sectors:

-Pat Abel: Chair Transition Edinburgh South and Director of Nourish Scotland
+Pat Abel: Chair, Transition Edinburgh South and Director, Nourish Scotland

 Tracy McGillivray: Health Promotion Specialist, NHS Lothian

-Edible Edinburgh is chaired by Councillor Lesley Hinds, Councillor for Inverleith.
+Edible Edinburgh is chaired by Councillor George Gordon, Councillor for Forth Ward.

-Making good food available to everyone in Edinburgh has long been a passion for Lesley.
-As our Chair she brings a wealth of experience and inspiration to the campaign to make our vision a reality.
-A former leader of the Council and Lord Provost she knows the challenges faced by Edinburgh’s citizens and as a past Chair of NHS Health Scotland she is committed to the fight for improvements in health inequalities.
-Making good food accessible for all is at the centre of that battle.
-She is committed to leading the Edible Edinburgh partnership as it spearheads the changes needed to make our city a sustainable food city.
+As our Chair he brings a wealth of experience and inspiration to the campaign to make our vision a reality.
+He is committed to leading the Edible Edinburgh partnership as it spearheads the changes needed to make our city a sustainable food city.